-- 2 tsp salt or more to taste (if your broth is not low sodium, use less salt)
+- 2 teaspoon salt or more to taste (if your broth is not low sodium, use less salt)

-- 1 tbsp Worcestershire sauce get a vegan one or replace it with Dijon mustard
+- 1 tablespoon Worcestershire sauce get a vegan one or replace it with Dijon mustard

 - 1 ¼ cups vegetable broth I used low sodium